 Seeding a Brand-New Lawn

-Although it's important to stay off a newly seeded lawn, it's even more important to keep it wet because the new seeds will quickly die if they dry out.
-For this reason, homeowners in northern growing zones and in the transition zone should avoid the hot midsummer sun by planting in the early fall at least eight weeks before the first frost to give the grass time to get established before it goes into winter dormancy.
+Although it's important to stay off a newly seeded lawn, it's even more important to keep it moist because the new seeds will quickly die if they dry out.
+For this reason, homeowners in northern growing zones and in the transition zone should avoid the hot midsummer sun by sowing in the early fall at least eight weeks before the first frost to give the grass time to get established before it goes into winter dormancy.
 In southern zones, late fall and early spring are both good times to plant.

 To ensure the soil remains moist enough for the seeds to germinate, mulching is usually a good idea but be careful about what you use.
 You can use peat moss, paper or straw, but straw from the local feed store often contains weeds, so be sure you purchase a product that is guaranteed to be weed-free, such as E-Z Straw.
 This biodegradable product will eventually become part of the soil, but it will still be intact when the grass starts to sprout.
 When the grass starts poking through it and the overall color of the lawn takes on a greenish tinge, it's usually safe to walk on it.